tayganr/lakehouse/modules/module01d.md

 ## :tada: Summary

-You have automated the execution of the Customer pipelines using triggers.
+You have successfully automated the execution of the Customer pipelines using triggers.

 [Continue >](../modules/module02a.md)